Lesson # 2. C++ Methods / Functions. Multi-file layout

 Task 5:

-To do: Create GetPow() method that takes two integer arguments, they are base number and power number.
-The method returns the result of taking a base number to power number.
+To do: Create GetPow() function that takes two integer arguments, they are base number and power number.
+The function returns the result of taking a base number to power number.

 Note: Three files must be used to complete the task.
 Check the code of the files and fill in the places marked as // TODO related to this task.